-The Student Success and Support Program replaces the Seymour-Campbell Matriculation Act of 1986 and recognizes that student success is the responsibility of the institution and the student, and supported by well-coordinated student and instructional services to foster academic success.
+In Fall 2018, the State Chancellor's Office combined program funding for the Student Success and Support Program (SSSP), the Student Equity Program and the Basic Skills Initiative to create the new Student Equity and Achievement Program (SEAP).
+Although, the State Chancellor's Office is no longer referring to SSSP as a separate program, however, SSSP requirements remain as a mandate.
 The purpose of SSSP is to increase California community college student access and success through the implementation of core matriculation services, including assessment and course placement, orientation, counseling/advising, and other educational planning services, with the goal of providing students with the support services necessary to assist them to achieve their educational goal and complete their identified course of study.

 All students who plan to complete a certificate or associate degree, a university transfer program, or who are undecided but considering one of the aforementioned goals must actively participate in SSSP requirements and use the services noted below as part of the enrollment steps to register at College of San Mateo.
-Also, all students who participate in the College of San Mateo financial aid program, and veterans who plan to receive GI benefits while attending the College must comply with the enrollment steps and actively participate in SSSP services.
+Also, all students who participate in the College of San Mateo financial aid program, and veterans who plan to receive Military benefits while attending the College must comply with the enrollment steps and actively participate in SSSP services.